Total robustness in Bayesian Nonlinear Regression: Introduction

-We therefore present a \emph{unified framework for total robustness} based on Bayesian nonparametric learning (NPL)\citep{lyddon2018nonparametric, fong2019scalable} that simultaneously handles covariate ME, regression model misspecification, and ME distribution misspecification in general nonlinear models.
-Our framework is deliberately flexible: decision makers can tune prior strength and choose whether to sample latent covariates or to work directly with ME-prone observations.
-At the same time, our theory isolates the effect of each decision through generalisation bounds and convergence properties of the resulting estimators.
-This closes the long-standing robustness gap and offers a concise blueprint for trustworthy regression in complex, error-prone, and data-driven settings.
+We therefore present a \emph{unified framework for total robustness} based on Bayesian nonparametric learning (NPL) \citep{lyddon2018nonparametric, fong2019scalable} that simultaneously handles covariate ME, regression-model misspecification, and misspecification of the ME distribution in general nonlinear models.
+Our framework is designed to be flexible, enabling decision makers to tune prior strength and choose whether to sample latent covariates or to work directly with ME-prone observations.
+At the same time, our theory isolates the effect of each decision through generalization bounds and convergence properties of the resulting estimators.
+This addresses the long-standing robustness gap and offers a blueprint for trustworthy regression in complex, error-prone, and data-driven settings.